Customer Analytics: Types, Tools, and Benefits

 Once you’ve found patterns in the data, analyze it to identify your key takeaways.
 For example, let’s say you discover that most customers whose engagement declines over a defined period of time will churn.
 Based on this learning, you could create a more robust retention strategy to re-engage customers with personalized communication, targeted product offers, and loyalty programs to lower your churn rates.

-Get started in customer analytics with Coursera
+Build your customer analytics skills with Coursera

 Keep reading